 4. Positive Company Culture and Collaboration

 Employee recognition policies can contribute significantly to building a positive company culture.
-A positive work culture creates mutual trust and respect among coworkers and strengthens the camaraderie between them.
+Finally, a positive work culture creates mutual trust and respect among coworkers and strengthens the camaraderie between them.

 This ensures that they collaborate more, show a greater willingness to share knowledge and support each other when required.